Chepubelja/readme_test/README.md

 ## Features
 > Package contains two sub-modules:
-- [features.py](#featurespy) - Sub-module for generating various vegetation, soil and water indices.
-- [feature_vectors.py](#feature_vectorspy) - Sub-module for combining features into feature vectors for further feature extraction from points or satellite images for both training and prediction stages.
 - [features.py](#featurespy) - for calculating features.
 - [feature_vectors.py](#featurespy) - for transforming features into feature vectors.